treeverse/lakeFS/design/open/gc-plus-execution-plan.md

 ## Changes on GC

 - New logic in GC to support uncommitted garbage collection
-  - Create uncommitted metaranges
+  - Prepare uncommitted for GC
   - Read uncommitted data from lakeFS
-  - Write uncommitted data to the object store (as part of the reports)
   - Implement the optimized run deltas
 - Incorporate uncommitted changes into the current GC flow
-  - Implement Run ID proposal + [changes](https://github.com/treeverse/lakeFS/issues/4469)
-  - Add additional metadata to the GC report (last scanned slice)
+  - Changes required for committed data to support uncommitted flow
   - Support mark and sweep for uncommitted
+  - integrate uncommitted and committed GC flows

 ## Testing